slowernews/wisdom-tldr/README.md

 search for actionable steps

 Figure out what you want out of life and figure out how much money you will need to make it happen, then start taking the steps necessary to get there.

+choose the plan with more options. the one that lets you change plan.
 -->